Why do we fight with our spouse?

 Compounding happens faster if we start to live a life with intention, not only in money, in everything, the only thing that makes it very special is our awareness that compounding is playing a profound effect in our lives.

-As I realized or experienced, life with intention serves three core purposes- joy, stability, and independence.
+As we realize, life with intention serves three core purposes- joy, stability, freedom.

 When we rely on only past life stories without questioning them, we aren’t making our highest and best decisions.